On this page

 Non-point source pollution is often more difficult to control than point source pollution.
 In urban areas the provision of reticulated sewerage systems and adequate street cleaning are important measures, while in farming and forestry areas, soil conservation practices and the controlled application of pesticides and fertilisers are necessary if pollution of waterways is to be avoided.

-While EPA does not directly licence or approve many of these non-point source activities through regulation, we often work with other partners from government, industry and community across different aspects of our operating model to help tackle these issues.
+While EPA does not directly license or approve many of these non-point source activities through regulation, we often work with partners from government, industry and community across different aspects of our operating model to help tackle these issues.

 This page was copied from EPA's old website.
 It was last updated on 31 August 2018.

 Reviewed 15 September 2020